Turmmyt/simple_shell/README.md

 		### Description

-		Ella and Alexxy Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+		salami adeyinka andGoddey Bekee is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 		### Installation